nicholaswilde/frame-fi/docs/index.md

 ## :sparkles: Features

-- **Dual-Mode Operation:** Seamlessly switch between a USB Mass Storage (MSC) device and an FTP server.
-- **Web Interface & API:** A built-in web server provides an API to check the device's status and switch between modes.
-- **Wireless File Management:** In FTP mode, you can connect to the device over your Wi-Fi network to add, remove, and manage files on the microSD card.
+- **:material-sync: Dual-Mode Operation:**
+    - **FTP Server Mode:** Wirelessly manage files on the SD card over your Wi-Fi network.
     !!! warning
         FTP is an insecure protocol.
 Only use this feature on a trusted network.
-- **USB Mass Storage Mode:** In MSC mode, the device mounts the microSD card as a standard USB thumb drive, allowing for high-speed file transfers directly from your computer.
+    - **USB Mass Storage (MSC) Mode:** Connect directly to a computer for high-speed file transfers, treating the device like a standard USB drive.
-- **Fast Data Transfer:** Utilizes the `SD_MMC` interface for the microSD card, offering significantly faster read/write speeds compared to the standard SPI interface.
+- **:material-lan-connect: Connectivity & Remote Management:**
-- **Dynamic Wi-Fi Configuration:** Uses `WiFiManager` to create a captive portal for easy Wi-Fi setup without hardcoding credentials.
+    - **Dynamic Wi-Fi Setup:** An initial captive portal (`WiFiManager`) allows for easy configuration of Wi-Fi, FTP, and MQTT credentials without hardcoding.
+    - **REST API:** A built-in web server provides endpoints to check device status, switch modes, control the display, and restart the device.
-- **Home Assistant Integration:** Publishes status and accepts commands via MQTT for seamless integration with home automation systems.
+    - **MQTT Integration:** Publish device status and control the display via MQTT, enabling seamless integration with Home Assistant or other automation platforms.
-- **Easy Wi-Fi Reset:** Hold the button for 3 seconds to clear saved Wi-Fi credentials and re-enter setup mode.
-- **Boot-up Screen:** Displays a welcome screen with the current firmware version on startup.
+- **:material-palette: User Interface & Experience:**
+    - **Onboard LCD Display:** A vibrant color display shows the current mode, network information (IP, MAC), and SD card usage with a visual bar graph.
+Styled with the [Catppuccin][3] color theme.
+    - **Simple Physical Controls:**
+        - A single button press toggles between FTP and MSC modes.
+        - A long press (3 seconds) resets Wi-Fi and device configuration.
-- **LED Status Indicators:** A built-in LED provides at-a-glance status updates for different modes.
+    - **LED Status Indicator:** An RGB LED provides at-a-glance feedback on the device's operational state (e.g., booting, connecting, FTP transfer).
-- **LCD Display:** Displays relevant information on the LCD display depending on the mode, including a bar graph showing SD card usage.
-It also utilizes catppuccin color schemes.
+- **:material-flash: Performance & Storage:**
+    - **High-Speed SD Card Access:** Utilizes the 4-bit `SD_MMC` interface for significantly faster read/write performance compared to standard SPI.
+    - **Persistent Configuration:** Device settings are saved to the internal flash storage (`LittleFS`), surviving reboots and power cycles.
+- **:material-code-tags: Developer Friendly:**
+    - **OTA Firmware Updates:** Flash new firmware remotely using a simple script.
+    - **Serial Monitor Debugging:** Provides detailed operational logs over USB serial.

 ## :white_check_mark: To Do